Hartz-byte/weather-forcast-Native/README.md

 Make sure you have the following installed:

 Node.js
-npm or yarn
+1. npm or yarn
-Expo CLI
+2. Expo CLI
+3. Code editor

 ### Tools used:
 1. React Native